Last Updated on September 27, 2022 by Andrew Shih

 #6: Gig price is negotiable

 If a seller is eager to work with you with your job request, the seller may lower his or her price to compete with other sellers.
 The gig price is not carved in stone, and it can be negotiated.
 It is possible to negotiate a price lower than the defined gig price set by the seller, and the seller can send you a custom offer.
 However, you should have justifications and done your pricing research.
-For example, if you are making a bulk order or flexible with time.
-Keep in mind that 20% of what the seller earns goes to Fiverr.
+For example, if you are making a bulk order or are flexible with time.
+Remember that 20% of the seller’s earning goes to Fiverr.

 #7: Use coupon code for the first-time joiner and pro service

-Once you sign up on Fiverr, Fiverr will likely send you a 20% off coupon code to help you make the first hire.
-Be on the lookout of this coupon or search on the internet for it.
+Once you sign up on Fiverr, Fiverr will likely send you a coupon code to help you make the first hire.
+Be on the lookout for this coupon or search on the internet for it.
 Likewise, you may get a coupon code for hiring Fiverr Pro the first time.